AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/projects/create-projects/request-project.md

 product-area: projects
 navigation-topic: create-projects
 title: Richiedere un progetto
-description: È possibile richiedere l'approvazione di un progetto prima di iniziare a lavorarci.
-Si consiglia di creare un Business Case per un nuovo progetto, in modo da poter delineare alcuni dei punti chiave che si desidera raggiungere completandolo, nonché di presentare al team di gestione il proprio budget di lavoro e spese.
+description: You can request for a project to be approved before you start working on it.
+We recommend building a Business Case for a new project so that you can outline some of the key points you want to achieve by completing it, as well as to present to your management team your labor and expense budget.
 La compilazione del Business Case e l'invio del progetto per l'approvazione completano la richiesta formale per il progetto.
 Dopo aver inviato il Business Case per l'approvazione, lo stato del progetto diventa Richiesto.
 author: Alina
 feature: Work Management
 exl-id: 6557a7a5-3d5e-476d-b834-007c9e120397
 last-update: 2026-04-01T18:03:50Z
 git-commit-file: b03dbe8e217593e0f3a6fcd522148dcd8b7670b8
-source-git-commit: 18301970abddd8ed98abccf42562d950422bfa7c
+source-git-commit: 453dbf1c7598858e99d963f7a3806355a8cc80a9
 workflow-type: tm+mt
-source-wordcount: '557'
+source-wordcount: '545'
 ht-degree: 9%

 ---